What are Interventions and why are they useful?

 - Creates candidate if location exceeds ALL specified thresholds in

-intervention_candidate_criteria - Tags candidate with earliest year threshold is exceeded
+intervention_candidate_criteria - Tags candidate with the earliest year the threshold is exceeded

 2. Ranking